Kcnarf/d3-voronoi-map/README.md

 - [The Individual Costs of Being Obese in the U.S. (2010)](https://bl.ocks.org/kcnarf/89d9d2d575f5c4ad41235cad6b202742), a remake of [HowMuch.net's post](https://howmuch.net/articles/obesity-costs-visualized)
 - a [simple example](https://bl.ocks.org/Kcnarf/95fbcdb4e58a4e048867667c23071a28) explains how to switch from a live arrangement to a static arrangement
+- a [simple example](https://bl.ocks.org/Kcnarf/81f4ce6a76abe132427a29b1519caee8) explains how to update and animate an existing arrangement

 ## Installing